-\\ The Zoning Ordinance needs to be updated to reflect the creation of specific new zoning standards to support the NCMU land use designation of the General Plan.
+The Zoning Ordinance needs to be updated to reflect the creation of specific new zoning standards to support the NCMU land

-Source: 2021\Milpitas General Plan
+Source: 2021 Milpitas General Plan

 The City's General Plan increased residential capacity by 11,186 units at buildout.
 The residential and mixed-use designations have allowed the City to meet and exceed its RHNA goals in the past, particularly for moderate and above moderate incomes and continue to promote future residential development.